SherifEmad20/deploy-to-aws-with-jenkins-terraform/README.md

             }
         }
 ```
-- Stage (6) Edit templates to pass the docker credentials and aws key to docker run script and terraform variables
+- Stage (6) Edit templates to pass the docker credentials and aws key from jenkins global credentials
+            to docker run script and terraform variables
 ```diff
         stage('Edit files') {
             steps {